Pranoto Reksosamudro: Early life and military career

 Pranoto was born in Bagelen, Purworejo, Central Java, the ninth of ten children.
 He completed his elementary education in 1937 and studied at the Muhammadiyah Dutch middle school in Yogyakarta until 1940.
 He then studied to be a teacher, graduating in 1943, after which he decided to join the PETA militia, which had been established by the Japanese forces then occupying the Dutch East Indies.
 During his training, he met and became a close friend of fellow cadet future Indonesian president Suharto.
 He moved up through the ranks, and fought in the Indonesian War of Independence.
-He graduated from the Indonesian Army Commando Staff School in 1957, and occupied a number of posts, including commander of the Dipenogoro Area Military Command from 1959 - 1961, replacing Suharto, who Pranoto had reported to Army headquarters for his business activities.
+He graduated from the Indonesian Army Commando Staff School in 1957, and occupied a number of posts, including commander of the Diponegoro Area Military Command from 1959–1961, replacing Suharto, who Pranoto had reported to Army headquarters for his business activities.
 From 1962 to 1965 he was third assistant to the Minister/Commander of the Army, Ahmad Yani. with the rank of major general.